You are here: Urology Textbook > Prostate > Prostatitis > Definition

 Category II: Chronic Bacterial Prostatitis

-Chronic (longer than three month) bacterial prostatitis with pain, voiding symptoms and recurrent signs of bacterial infection in urine and prostatic exprimate.
+Chronic (longer than three months) bacterial prostatitis with pain, voiding symptoms, and recurrent signs of bacterial infection in urine and prostatic exprimate.

 Category III: Chronic Pelvic Pain Syndrome

-The chronic pelvic pain syndrome (CPPS) is characterized by pain and voiding symptoms for more than 3 months, without detection of bacterial pathogens using standard microbiological methods.
+Chronic pelvic pain syndrome (CPPS) is characterized by pain and voiding symptoms for more than three months without detection of bacterial pathogens using standard microbiological methods.
 The CPPS is divided into two subcategories:

 Category IIIA: Inflammatory CPPS